Pimples after microneedling - why do you get them and how do you avoid them?

 Can microneedling cause acne in the long term?

-No, properly performed microneedling does not cause chronic acne.
+No, correctly performed microneedling does not cause chronic acne.
 On the contrary, the treatment can improve acne scars and skin texture over time.
 If you want to read more about the effect on acne scars, you can read our guide on microneedling for acne scars.

 Common questions about pimples after microneedling